Evans Bay: 'Wellington Blown Away' sign

 In 2012 Wellington Airport Company erected a large sign spelling out "WELLINGTON", with the last few letters looking like they are blowing away in the wind, on a hill between the airport and the Cutting.
 The original plan was to spell out WELLYWOOD, but this met with massive public opposition.
 The sign can be seen from Cobham Drive and across Evans Bay.

 Shelly Bay

 Shelly Bay is a bay on the eastern side of Evans Bay.
-For many years it was used by the Defence Force and as of 2022 is the proposed site of a residential development.
+For many years it was used by the Defence Force.
+It was the proposed site of a major residential development, but the project was cancelled in September 2023, and the land sold to Peter Jackson and Fran Walsh.